xyxyx718/HSRchargingCalculator/README.md

 ### Ready to Use

-To use it immediately, search for "咸鱼的崩铁助理" in the WeChat mini-program or use WeChat to scan the QR code above.
+Search for "咸鱼的崩铁助理" in the WeChat Mini Program or scan the QR code above to use it directly.

 ### Add to Your Project

-Copy the `pages` and `static` folders into your uniapp project, then add the corresponding routes in your project's `pages.json` file.
+Copy the `pages` and `static` folders into your uniapp project, and then add the corresponding routes in your project's `pages.json`.

+## Development Plan

+- [x] Modify data structure to allow Light Cone to have multiple skills.
+- [x] Keep enabled extra effects expanded.
+- [ ] Allow skills to have custom action names and more flexible effects.
+- [ ] Implement hot updates for `data.json` and data version compatibility checks.
+- [ ] Screenshot sharing feature.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-Icons on this page are sourced from [RemixIcon](https://github.com/Remix-Design/RemixIcon/), under the [Apache 2.0](https://github.com/Remix-Design/RemixIcon/blob/master/License) license.
+This project uses icons from [RemixIcon](https://github.com/Remix-Design/RemixIcon/), licensed under [Apache 2.0](https://github.com/Remix-Design/RemixIcon/blob/master/License).

 ---

-English version of README is translated by [ChatGPT](https://chat.openai.com/).
+English version of README is translated by [ChatGPT(GPT-4)](https://chat.openai.com/).